LG CordZero A9 vs. Dyson V10 Absolute Comparison

 Cons

-LG’s first foray into the cordless stick vacuum industry is a welcome sight to consumers – more competitors mean competition, which drives innovation and competitive prices.
+LG’s first foray into the cordless stick vacuum market is a welcome sight for consumers – more competitors mean more competition, which drives innovation and lower prices.

 The CordZero A9 copied many of Dyson’s design principles, specifically the vertically aligned dustbin.

-However, LG adds some ingenuity in some aspects, particularly the charging stand/tool holder, something absent with Dyson.
+However, LG adds some ingenuity in certain aspects, particularly the charging stand/tool holder, which is absent in Dyson.

 Not only does it store the vacuum and tools, but it also has an extra port for charging the extra battery.